 But that doesn’t mean you can’t try some adrenaline-pumping, alternative sports this Winter.
 There are actually loads of ways to enjoy the season beyond the usual sledding, skiing and snowboarding options, many of which require little to no experience to try.

-We’ve pulled together a list of our 7 favorite alternative winter sports to help inspire you on your way.
+We’ve pulled together a list of our 7 favorite underrated winter sports to help inspire you on your way.
 They’re not all Olympic sports—at least not yet—but they’re all guaranteed to give you experiences you’ll never forget.

 For adrenaline-seekers, there can’t be many experiences to compete with the thrill of battling 4g centrifugal forces as you rush down the ice at 90mph, your head clattering around like an egg in a washing machine, the sound of thunder in your ears.